 This historic city is meant for exploring on foot.

-The wide open space that is Piazza Santa Croce is surrounded by leather shops, markets stalls, restaurants and cafés.
-To the northeast is the buzzing neighbourhood of Sant’Ambrogio centered around one of the liveliest markets in Florence and characterised by small, independent boutiques, artisan workshops, characteristic restaurants and bars, cafés packed with locals and the odd offal stand.
+The wide-open space that is Piazza Santa Croce is surrounded by leather shops, markets stalls, restaurants and cafés.
+To the northeast is the buzzing neighborhood of Sant’Ambrogio centered around one of the liveliest markets in Florence and characterized by small, independent boutiques, artisan workshops, characteristic restaurants and bars, cafés packed with locals and the odd offal stand.

 Attend a Tuscan cooking class and local market tour while in Florence.
 A hands-on experience designed for food lovers, this tour allows you to explore Italian cuisine in more depth by picking fresh ingredients from a Florence market yourself cooking up a feast of bruschetta, roast pork, and tiramisu.

-The date of the Florence Marathon is 25 November 2018.
+The date of the Florence Marathon is on Sunday, November 26, 2023.